JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Experiments

-First, we show results on test images from the dataset in Fig.~\ref{fig:lumos2} and Fig.~\ref{fig:lumos3} where we use respectively two and three components.
+First, we show results on test images from the dataset in Fig.~\ref{fig:lumos3}(left) and Fig.~\ref{fig:lumos3}(right) where we use respectively two and three components.
 For this experiment, we use the encoder initialization and our optimization without generator fine-tuning (PTI).
 As can be seen in these figures our method is able to recover accurate albedo, shading, and specular maps and does not suffer from cross-channel contamination.

-As the synthetic dataset does not reproduce the complexity and diversity of real faces, for real images, we add the generator fine-tuning step presented in Sec.~\ref{sec:pti}.
-We show results on real faces taken from the FFHQ dataset in Fig.~\ref{fig:lumos3_real} and compare our method to five recent relighting methods, Total Relighting \cite{Pandey:2021}, Lumos \cite{yeh2022learning}, InverseRenderNet++~\cite{yu2021outdoor}, PieNet~\cite{dasPIENet}, and Nextface~\cite{dib2021practical,dib2021towards,dib2022s2f2}, that seek to recover face albedo as part of their relighting pipeline, this is shown in Fig.~\ref{fig:ffhq_compare}.
+As the synthetic dataset does not reproduce the complexity and diversity of real faces, for real images, we add the generator fine-tuning (w/ local D loss) step presented in Sec.~\ref{sec:pti}.
+We show results on real faces taken from the FFHQ dataset in Fig.~\ref{fig:lumos3_real} and compare our method to five recent relighting methods, Total Relighting~\citep{Pandey:2021}, Lumos~\citep{yeh2022learning}, InverseRenderNet++~\citep{yu2021outdoor}, PieNet~\citep{dasPIENet}, Nextface~\citep{dib2021practical,dib2021towards,dib2022s2f2}, and Latent Intrinsics~\citep{Zhang2024LatentIE} that seek to recover face albedo as part of their relighting pipeline, as shown in Fig.~\ref{fig:ffhq_compare}.
 In all the cases, the predicted components by our method maintain the priors of each GAN.
-In the comparison figure we can observe that our method works better at producing shading-free albedo images.
-Notably, our predicted albedo contains fewer shading variations around the neck, nose, nostrils, and mouth.
+We can observe that our method works better at producing shading-free albedo images that exhibit fewer shading variations around the neck, nose, nostrils, and mouth.

-For quantitative comparisons, we use a test set of synthetic images from Lumos dataset, and compare reconstruction errors for albedo recovery for all variants of our approach with four competing methods in Tab.~\ref{tab:face_quant}.
+For quantitative comparisons, we use a testset of synthetic images from Lumos dataset, and compare reconstruction errors for albedo recovery for all variants of our approach with four competing methods in Tab.~\ref{tab:face_quant}.
 We see that our method achieves the lowest errors.
-We provide additional results on both synthetic and real faces in the supplementary (Fig.~\ref{fig:lumos2_s},~\ref{fig:lumos3_s},~\ref{fig:ffhq_compare_s},~\ref{fig:lumos3_real_s}).
+Additional results are provided in appendix (Sec.~\ref{sec:results}).